-The Queen appoints a Lord-Lieutenant as her representative in each county.
-In Gloucestershire this is Dame Janet Trotter DBE who was appointed in October 2010.
+The King appoints a Lord-Lieutenant as his representative in each county.
 The role is non-political and unpaid.

 Clerk to the Lieutenancy: Peter Bungard.

 The Lord-Lieutenant has a number of ceremonial roles.
-For example, she helps to make the arrangements and formally receive the Queen or other members of the Royal Family or heads of state when they visit the county.
-She may also be asked to act on behalf of the Queen, for example, in presenting awards and honours.
+For example, he helps to make the arrangements and formally receive the King or other members of the Royal Family or heads of state when they visit the county.
+He may also be asked to act on behalf of the King, for example, in presenting awards and honours.

 How can I arrange a royal visit?